Can Guinea Pigs Eat Brussels Sprouts? (How Much is Safe?)

 How to Prepare and Feed Brussels Sprouts to Guinea Pigs

-To feed brussels sprouts to your guinea pig, start by choosing a healthy, green sprout to offer them.
+To feed Brussels sprouts to your guinea pig, start by choosing a healthy, green sprout to offer them.
 Remove any yellowed or wilted leaves if there are any.
-Rinse the brussels sprout thoroughly.
+Rinse the Brussels sprout thoroughly.
 Also, be sure to offer your guinea pig brussels sprouts raw, as cooked food is harder for them to digest.

-When introducing brussels sprouts to your guinea pig for the first time, offer tiny amounts by hand or leave it in the cage for them to try at their own pace.
+When introducing Brussels sprouts to your guinea pig for the first time, offer tiny amounts by hand or leave it in the cage for them to try at their own pace.

 If you do this, be sure to check back and remove uneaten food after a few hours, so it doesn’t go rotten in the enclosure.